Matzefritz/HiWonder_MentorPi/README.md

 ## Test AprilTag
-The AprilTag detection can only detect Tags in a rectified image.
-Meaning straight object in real live also appear straight in the image.
+The AprilTag detection can only detect tags in a rectified image.
+Meaning straight objects in real life also appear straight in the image.
 The `image_proc` package we installed earlier can handle this for us, given we calibrate the camera first.

 ### Camera Calibration